Kitywiel/Restore-corps-inventory-management-system/info and rules/spreadsheet layout.md

 # this is the spreadsheet info file.
+(DOCK TYPE READ ONLY)

 ## in this file the layout of the sheet will be explaned.